 ---Written by Jeremy Wagner, Head Trading Instructor, DailyFX Education

 Subscribe to Jeremy's email distribution list.
 By joining, you will receive 2-3 emails per week with trading ideas and forex education articles.
 To be added to Jeremy’s e-mail distribution list, click HERE and enter in your email information.

 Add me to your Forex circle on Google Plus.

 See Jeremy’s recent articles at his DailyFX Forex Educators Bio Page.

-Want to learn more about managing risk on your Forex trades and in your account?
+Want to learn more about managing risk on your Forex trades using the Risk Management calculator?
 Register to take this free Money Management video course and learn about risk-to-reward ratios and how you can effectively manage risk in your trading account.

-Register here to view the course and check your learning.
+Register here to view the course and receive the risk management calculator free.